Rewards Discover

 An independent auditor visits the factory, checks a selection of policies and records, and interviews production workers.
 100% of the factories we work with have valid ethical audits with 98% of audits taking place any day within a 2 week period (semi announced), and 2% taking place on any day of the year without advance notice (unannounced).

 Once a factory audit is completed, we work with our suppliers to break down the report and create a remediation plan.
-By November 2023, 94% of our factories had received a Gold or Silver rating, and 67 had remediation plans in place to continue to improve their audit results over time, which has a positive influence on their employees’ experience.
+As of May 2024, 88% of our factories had received a Gold or Silver rating, and 94% had remediation plans to continue improving their audit results over time, which positively influences their employees' experience.
+Our factories have all-year-round access to training and support, including digital training modules, giving them the tools and knowledge to understand and rectify the root cause of any issues raised in an audit.

 RESPECT AND EMPOWERMENT PROGRAM PILOT